-1.12 Notification.
-All required written notices shall be addressed to the student via his/her UH email or US mail at his/her mailing address as it appears in University of Houston records.
-It is the responsibility of the student to keep his/her current email and mailing address up to date on his/her student record (my.uh.edu).
+1.13 Notification.
+All required written notices shall be addressed to the student via his/her UH email.
+It is the responsibility of the student to keep his/her destination email address up to date on his/her student record (my.uh.edu).
+A notice properly addressed and so sent shall be presumed to have been received by the student.